Dreaming — Memory Consolidation

 A REFLECTION is a first-class ThoughtRecord that represents a higher-order abstraction over a cluster of related thoughts:

-No LLM is involved — content is purely structural (keyword frequency counts from member text, centroid from member vectors).
+No language-model call is involved — content is purely structural (keyword frequency counts from member text, centroid from member vectors).

 How Clustering Works